devenbansod/speed-it-up/PRIVACY.md

 - **`activeTab`**: Allows the extension to interact with the active tab when you click the extension icon.
 - **`storage`**: Used to save your preferred playback speed and settings locally.
+- **`scripting`**: Enables the extension to inject code that adjusts video playback speeds on webpages.

 These permissions are used **solely** to provide the extension’s core functionality.
 We do **not** use them to track your browsing activity or collect any personal data.